vineetv/vineetv.github.io/teaching.md

 ## Current core courses

+**C3.
+Corporate Finance**: This MBA course covers the principal decisions in corporate finance -- working capital management, investment and financing decisions, mergers and acquisitions, capital structure, dividend policy and risk management.
+I regularly teach this course in our on-campus long duration and online/blended learning programs.

-*Asset Pricing*: This PhD course introduces the theory of financial economics and the language of modern asset pricing in discrete time.
+**C2.
+Asset Pricing**: This PhD course introduces the theory of financial economics and the language of modern asset pricing in discrete time.
 The course adopts the state price and stochastic discount factor approaches to asset pricing based on expected utility theory.
 Within this framework, the course covers the classical mean variance models including the CAPM and APT as well as the inter-temporal consumption based asset pricing model.
 The entire course is based on a discrete time and mostly discrete state space setting, with a focus on equity markets.
 The course ends with a survey of stylized facts and issues in empirical asset pricing.

-*Financial Markets*: This MBA course introduces finance theory and describes economics of bond, equity, FX and derivatives markets.
+**C1.
+Financial Markets**: This MBA course introduces finance theory and describes economics of bond, equity, FX and derivatives markets.
 This compulsory course forms the foundation for all subsequent finance courses.
 I regularly teach this course in our on-campus long duration and online/blended learning programs.

-*Corporate Finance*: This MBA course covers the principal decisions in corporate finance -- working capital management, investment and financing decisions, mergers and acquisitions, capital structure, dividend policy and risk management.
-I regularly teach this course in our on-campus long duration and online/blended learning programs.

 ## Current elective courses (in descending order of their offering)

-*Black Swans and Gray Rhinos*: Made popular by Nicholas Nassim Taleb, "black swans" has long been used as a metaphor in financial markets for rare and almost impossible-to-predict large shocks.
+**Black Swans and Gray Rhinos**: Made popular by Nicholas Nassim Taleb, "black swans" has long been used as a metaphor in financial markets for rare and almost impossible-to-predict large shocks.
 Noticing that often many crisis are a result of ignoring the obvious, Michel Wucker coined the "gray rhinos" metaphor to